dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-deadletter.md

 When a dead letter topic is set, any message that failed to be delivered to an app for a configured topic is put on the dead letter topic to be forwarded to a subscription that handles these messages.
 This could be the same app or a completely different one.

 Dapr enables dead letter topics for all of it's pub/sub components, even if the underlying system does not support this feature natively.
+For example the [AWS SNS Component]({{< ref "setup-aws-snssqs" >}}) has a dead letter queue and [RabbitMQ]({{< ref "setup-rabbitmq" >}}) has the dead letter topics.
+You will need to ensure that you configure components like this appropriately.

 ## Configuring a dead letter topic through YAML